MattSilverio/MattSilverio/README.md

 ## ABOUT ME

 - Major in Software Engineering and MBA in Full Cycle Architecture.
 Now, focusing in Application Security Operations
-- 💻 Just a simple Software engineer.
-Currently working at BRB Seguros.
-Also, member of [Bichinhos da TI](https://www.linkedin.com/company/bichinhos-da-ti/?trk=organization_guest_main-feed-card_feed-actor-image) volunteering as Leader of Cyber security
+- 💻 Just a simple Software engineer with focus on Application Security and Backend Development.
+Currently working at BRB Seguros as Cybersecurity Analyst.

 ## Contact 📱